a-me-lia/is_miko/README.md

 # is_miko

 Purpose: To accurately predict if an image contains Yae Miko from the game Genshin Impact.
+This is a specific application of exploring how to best train machine learning models with a contrained/nonexistant dataset.

+In this program, the user can create a dataset from scratch with classes by adding video paths to be coped in the dataset manager.
+When preprocessing is run, the video will be sampled every 24th frame and kept if HaarCascade detects faces or bodies.

+When training is run, there is option to adjust the training hyperparameters within the program.
+The training program itself does additional iage data preprocessing by applying augmentation and scaling to the desired 224/224/3 input size for resnet50.
+After each epoch a snapshot is created too.
+These snapshots are 100MB each, so please be mindful of running thousands of epochs and a storage-starved device.

+After training is complete, the model file is spat out along with plots of the loss and validation numbers every epoch.

+The prediction manager can select a folder to run batch predict and validate results, or run inferences one by one.

 Releases are not yet packaged for this project

 ---